 Fewer Limits on Your Coverage

-With changes from health reform, you are less likely to be told by a health plan that you can't get insurance or that your coverage has run out.
+With changes from health reform, health plans can no longer deny you coverage or say that your coverage has run out.

 You can have a long-standing health problem and still get insurance.
 No matter how good or bad your health might be, health plans must let you buy insurance.
 Plus, having a health problem won’t increase how much you pay for your insurance.